Generalization Error Bounds for Learning under Censored Feedback: Introduction

-One of the commonly proposed methods to alleviate the impacts of censored feedback is to \emph{explore} the data domain, and admit (some of) the data points that would otherwise be rejected, with the goal of expanding the training data.
-Existing approaches to exploration can be categorized into \emph{pure exploration} \citep{bechavod2019equal,kazerouni2020active,kilbertus2020fair,nie2018adaptively}, where any individual in the exploration range may be admitted (with some probability $\epsilon$), and \emph{bounded exploration} \citep{balcan2007margin, lee2023partitioned, wei2021decision,yang2022adaptive}, in which the exploration range is further limited based on cost or informativeness of the new samples.
+We further explore the effects of a common strategy for handling censored feedback on improving learning guarantees.
+Specifically, one of the commonly proposed methods to alleviate the impacts of censored feedback is to \emph{explore} the data domain, and admit (some of) the data points that would otherwise be rejected, with the goal of expanding the training data.
+Existing approaches to exploration can be categorized into \emph{pure exploration} \citep{nie2018adaptively,bechavod2019equal,kazerouni2020active,kilbertus2020fair}, where any individual in the exploration range may be admitted (with some probability $\epsilon$), and \emph{bounded exploration} \citep{balcan2007margin, wei2021decision,yang2022adaptive, lee2023partitioned}, in which the exploration range is further limited based on cost or informativeness of the new samples.
 The additional data samples collected through (pure or bounded) exploration may not only help improve the accuracy of the learned model when evaluated on a given test data (as shown by these prior works), but may also help tighten the generalization error guarantees of the learned model; we formalize the latter improvement, and show how the frequency and range of exploration can be adjusted accordingly.

 We note that censored feedback may or may not be avoidable depending on the application (given, e.g., the costs or legal implications of exploration).
 We therefore present generalization error bounds both with and without exploration, establishing the extent to which the decision maker should be concerned about censored feedback's impact on the learned model's guarantees, and how well they might be able to alleviate it if exploration is feasible.